Hessra-Labs/hessra-sdk.rs/hessra-sdk/README.md

 # Hessra SDK

-The primary interface for interacting with Hessra authentication services.
+The primary interface for interacting with Hessra authentication and authorization services.

+This SDK provides support for both identity tokens (for authentication) and authorization tokens (for resource access), with the ability to use either mTLS certificates or identity tokens for authentication.

 ## API Reference

 This crate integrates functionality from these component crates:

-- `hessra-token`: Token verification, attestation, and multi-party authorization
+- `hessra-token`: Authorization token verification, attestation, and multi-party authorization
+- `hessra-token-identity`: Identity token creation, verification, and delegation
 - `hessra-config`: Configuration management
-- `hessra-api`: HTTP client for the Hessra service including multi-party token signing
+- `hessra-api`: HTTP client for the Hessra service with dual authentication support

 ## Detailed Usage